America's Cup could move to Italy if Auckland not ready

 Dalton said the date was yet to be confirmed and they had not signed a host city agreement as Auckland still had no infrastructure for the America’s Cup base and they needed to start construction by the middle of 2018 for a 2021 regatta.

-”The intention is to hold the Cup in 2021,“ Dalton told reporters at a media conference. ”At this stage no infrastructure exists to hold it by that date.
+”The intention is to hold the Cup in 2021,“ Dalton told a news conference. ”At this stage no infrastructure exists to hold it by that date.

 “We (New Zealand) have just come out of an election but there has been some planning going on.
 Infrastructure needs to be started by mid-2018.”